Implementing the National Improvement (NIF)

 - improvement in employability skills and sustained, positive school leaver destinations for all young people.

-The Framework identifies six key drivers of improvement – progress across all of these is needed to deliver the improvements we want to see for all learners:
+The Framework identifies six equally important key drivers of improvement – progress across all of these is needed to deliver the improvements we want to see for all learners:

 - School leadership

 - School improvement

 - Performance information